zoltanhosszu/z-mod-anbernic-stock-os-theme/README.md

-# z-mod-anbernic-stock-os-theme
+# z-mod Anbernic StockOS theme
-This is a pixel art based theme for the Anbernic XX devices, running Anbernic's Stock OS or ModOS
+This is a pixel art based theme for the Anbernic XX devices, running Anbernic's Stock OS or ModOS.